lsst-dm/dmtn-046/index.rst

-scale up to billions of users, by introducing a layer of proxy servers which will hash SQL requests to an appropriate PostgreSQL database server, but this is an OLTP usage that supports immense volumes of small queries [HighScalability08]_.
+scale up to billions of users, by introducing a layer of proxy servers which will hash SQL requests to an appropriate PostgreSQL database server, but this is an OLTP usage that supports immense volumes of small queries :cite:`Hoff:2008:Skype`.

-PostgreSQL also offers good GIS support [PostGIS]_.
-We are collaborating with the main authors of this extension.
+PostgreSQL also offers `good GIS support <http://postgis.refractions.net/>`_ :cite:`Obe:2015:PA:2834495`.
+We are collaborating
+with the main authors of this extension.

 One of the main weaknesses of PostgreSQL is a less-developed support